prabhpreetsingh5kwt/demo_rag1/Readme.md

 - **Video Generation**: Generates videos of Versa speaking the answers.
 - **Unique Session Handling**: Each user session is uniquely tracked using MongoDB, ensuring personalized interactions.
 - **Langchain Trivia Agent**: Uses the REPL tool to add trivia according to the sentiment of the query.
+- **Auto-Update**: If any question goes to Rag, Secondary database is automatically updated
 ## Installation

 To install and run Versa, follow these steps: